B2B Demand Generation: 10 Proven Strategies for Winning

 Pent up demand is high, and unlike other recent occurrences of economic uncertainty, many consumers with disposable income were able to save money.
 This means there are highly-motivated shoppers with money to burn—a travel marketer’s dream.
 But it won’t be as easy as you think because the competition for those travel dollars will be fierce.

 You don’t want to rest on your laurels right now.
 This is a time when your competitors are ramping budgets, plotting strategies, and looking to claim as many travel dollars as possible.
 And so should you, because there are some major players that are taking last year’s lessons to heart.

 “COVID was a reset in many ways in that it made us fully and truly appreciate travel—we had always taken it for granted,” said Shiv Singh, senior VP and general manager of brand for Expedia.
 “Travel has become much more personal now and that served as a big impetus for us to think hard about what we want the Expedia brand to be and represent in the future.”

-Expedia is planning a major ad blitz across TV and digital channels to get their name at the top of travelers’ consideration set.
-They’re spending more on advertising than in the past five years.
+Expedia ran a major ad blitz across TV and digital channels to get their name at the top of travelers’ consideration set.
+They spent more on advertising at the time of that campaign’s launch than in the past five years.

 That’s what you’re up against.
 So you better be ready to spend, and spend wisely.
 So how do you do that, exactly?

 You have a good sense of which ad channels have traditionally performed well for you.
 But with Expedia laying down a gauntlet, along with countless other travel brands doing the same, you need to re-evaluate your ad strategy.

 You will need to expand beyond the usual playbook and not rely just on paid search and social.
 Paid search will be expensive due to competition, and it lacks a visually appealing ad format that can help your brand grab your audiences’ attention.
 Social video has the visual appeal, but CPMs are rising back to pre-pandemic levels, with Facebook’s rising 30% year over year.